fortify/github-action/README.md

 ### Action inputs

-**`sast-scan`**
+**`sast-scan`** - OPTIONAL
-If not specified or when set to false, no SAST scan will be performed.
 When set to true, the action will run a SAST scan on either Fortify on Demand (if the FOD_URL environment variable has been specified), or on ScanCentral SAST (if the SSC_URL environment variable has been specified).
 This includes packaging the source code, running the scan, and optionally reporting SAST scan results back into GitHub.

+If not specified or when set to false, no SAST scan will be performed.
+For now, this means that the action will complete without doing any work.
+Future versions of this action may provide additional inputs, for example allowing you to run a dynamic application security testing (DAST) scan instead of a SAST scan.

 ### Action environment variable inputs